gyulanemeth/bluefox.email/docs/integrations/zapier.md

 These fields will change for triggered email action.
 ![screenshot of bluefox email send triggered email action in zapier](./zapier-send-triggered-email-action.webp)

-- **Add**: Add a new contact in your BlueFox Email account.
+- **Create Contact**: Add a new contact in your BlueFox Email project.
-- **Update Contact**: Update an existing contact's details in your BlueFox Email account.
+- **Update Contact**: Update an existing contact's details in your BlueFox Email project.
-- **Delete Contact**: Remove a contact from your BlueFox Email account
+- **Delete Contact**: Remove a contact from your BlueFox Email project

 In these actions, you will be asked to provide contact details like email and name.
 ![screenshot of bluefox email add contact action in zapier](./zapier-add-contact-action.webp)

-- **Subscribe Contact to List**: Subscribe a contact to a specific mailing list.
+- **Subscribe Email**: Subscribe a contact to a specific subscription list.
-- **Unsubscribe Contact from List**: Unsubscribe a contact from a specific mailing list.
+- **Unsubscribe Contact**: Unsubscribe a contact from a specific subscription list.
-- **Pause Contact Subscription**: Pause a contact's subscription to a mailing list.
+- **Pause Subscription**: Pause a contact's subscription to a subscription list.

 In these actions, you will be asked to provide the contact email and select the subscription list.
 ![screenshot of bluefox email subscribe contact to list action in zapier](./zapier-subscribe-contact-to-list-action.webp)